databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

   <!-- Images are downsized intentionally to improve quality on retina displays -->
 </p>

-Lets begin by creating the vertices and edges.
-In this toy example we will create the graph from arrays of vertices and edges but later we will demonstrate how to load real data.
-Paste the following code into your shell.
+We begin by creating the property graph from arrays of vertices and edges.
+Later we will demonstrate how to load real data.
+Paste the following code into the spark shell.

 <div class="codetabs">
 <div data-lang="scala">